 History of the Little/Mill/Hog River

 The river was where Hartford began.
-In July 1635, an advance party of English settlers from Rev. Thomas Hooker’s parish in Newtown, Massachusetts arrived at what we know today as Hartford but was then known as Sukiaug, named for the local Native American tribe.
+In July 1635, an advance party of English settlers from Rev. Thomas Hooker’s parish in Newtown, Massachusetts arrived at what we know today as Hartford.
 Hooker’s party was scouting a possible settlement at the confluence of the Great (Connecticut) and Little rivers.
 Farther north, a settlement was already underway at what would become Windsor, and, to the south, another settlement was developing at what would become Wethersfield.

 The site Hooker’s band eyed was not unoccupied.
+It was a village of the local Wangunk called Sukiog.
 Two years earlier Dutch traders had built a post on the south bank of the mouth of the Little River.
 Undeterred, the small party from Hooker’s parish established a settlement nearby (initially also named Newtown), and later that fall more members of the parish arrived, soon laying out plots along the Little River.

 The settlement barely survived the first winter but then prospered.
 The Little River, with its two branches, was at the heart of the new community.
 By 1640, Matthew Allyn had built the first mill on the river.
 The river was dammed here and there to accommodate more mills, so many that for a time it was known as the Mill River.